raphaelpierre/ccxt/README.md

-# crypto
-CCXT API Exchange Playground
+# CCXT API Exchange Playground

 This Git repository is a Python script playground designed to provide a convenient environment for experimenting with the CCXT library and interacting with various cryptocurrency exchanges through their APIs.